 Target or Wal-Mart usually have great back-to-school shopping specials, but one store may be cheaper than the other one.
 So if you have the time, you might want to scan both before committing to one.

 The Dollar Tree is a hidden gem for school supplies.
 They have everything from calculators to notebooks, to binders, none of which costs more than $1!
-Of course, you might need to pay more than $1 for many of these items, so it's definitely not a one-stop-shop.
+Of course, you might need to pay more than $1 for many of these items, so it's definitely not a one-stop shop.

-These days, you almost never have to pay full price for back-to-school fashion.
+These days, you rarely have to pay full price for back-to-school fashion.
 While some stores offer great sales around holidays, like Labor Day, many will periodically offer storewide discounts of 20 to 50 percent on certain items.
 You might be able to save at least 15 percent off your whole purchase just by signing up for an email list.

 Here are a few children's clothing stores that are not shy about offering their clothes at a discount to get you started: